devonz1/Coding-assignment-week3/README.md

 # Coding-assignments Arrays and Functions

-<h2> In this assignment I was tasked with coming up with solutions
+<h3> In this assignment I was tasked with <br>
+ coming up with solutions
-to random problems involving Javascript arrays and Fucntions<h2>
+to random problems involving Javascript arrays and Fucntions.
+  <br>Heres my Code with the Problems in green as comments and the solutions to each problem<h3>